Techtonique/survivalist/doc/index.rst

-.. scikit-survival documentation master file
+.. survivalist documentation master file

-scikit-survival
+survivalist
 ===============

-scikit-survival is a Python module for `survival analysis <https://en.wikipedia.org/wiki/Survival_analysis>`_ built on top of `scikit-learn <https://scikit-learn.org/>`_.
+survivalist is a Python module for `survival analysis <https://en.wikipedia.org/wiki/Survival_analysis>`_ built on top of `scikit-learn <https://scikit-learn.org/>`_.
 It allows doing survival analysis while utilizing the power of scikit-learn, e.g., for pre-processing or doing cross-validation.